 The graduate management programs are designed to produce the following general outcomes in graduates:1) communicate effectively and professionally in business situations through writing, speaking, listening, and electronic media; 2) appreciate globalization and its impacts on people, businesses, and the economy; 3) conceptualize organizational dynamics including structure, functions, and systems; 4) integrate personal values with professional ethical standards and their application to real world issues; and, 5) identify, analyze, and solve strategic business problems by reflecting, creating, innovating, and acting.

-The 40-semester-credit program is offered in an online format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
-The Rural Healthcare MBA can be completed in 27 months by completing one course per eight-week term.
+The 36-semester credit program is offered in a completely online format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
+The MBA Rural Healthcare Program can be completed in just two years by completing one course per each eight-week term.

 Note: Meeting minimal entrance requirements does not necessarily guarantee admission.

 Please prepare a 600-word (minimum) essay, typed and double spaced, using 12-point Times New Roman font and one-inch margins.
 Essays should address the following questions: